 - Makes the supervisor to quickly respond to the call, investigate the situation and provide countermeasures.

-- Allows operator to understand the current status of the line.
+- Allows the operator to understand the current status of the line.

 - Helps operator have autonomy